notoriousdds/duo-hotp-dosespot/readme.md

 # Duo's HOTP for Dosespot.

-This fork is simply for the purpose of modifing the instructions of <a href="https://github.com/WillForan/duo-hotp">the work by WillForan</a> to be used with Duo's HOTP via Dosespot.
+This fork is simply for the purpose of modifing the instructions of <a href="https://github.com/WillForan/duo-hotp">the work by WillForan</a> in order to extact Duo's HOTP secret key when connecting with Dosespot (or possibly other services that use DUO and don't provide QR codes).

 Duo can authenticate using HOTP - _Hash(message authentication code)-based One-Time Password_.
 But it has some proprietary covers over the OATH (Initiative for Open Authentication) standard.

 [simonseo/nyuad-spammer](https://github.com/simonseo/nyuad-spammer/tree/master/spammer/duo) has code to work around this.
 `duo.py` is largely copied from there